cacharle/minishell_test/README.md

   -n, --no-bonus        Disable bonus tests
   -l, --list            Print available test suites -m, --make            Make minishell and exit
-  -p, --pager           After running the test, display the result in a pager
-                        of your choice
+  -p, --pager           After running the test, display the result in a pager of your choice

+Signal handling is not tested
+There is a commented glob suite in src/suites/preprocess.py.
+Good luck handling `*'.*'`.
 ```

 ## Test compatibility